patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/patterns/password-strength/password-strength.md

 ---
 id: Password strength
-section: demos
+section: patterns
 ---

 A **password strength indicator** is displayed to a user after they have entered a password in a field.
 It allows the user to understand the strength of a password after it has met the password requirements.
 The strength of the password is determined by a validation algorithm after the specific rules are met.
 Using a password strength indicator allows users to create stronger passwords, offering better protection from breaches.

 ## Elements